23 Must-Read Books for Downton Abbey Fans

 However, all is not as it seems with their employers.
 As they learn more secrets, the world is about to learn some secrets as well.
 Lehman Brothers is collapsing, and Jende’s job is no longer certain.
 He needs this job to get his permanent green card, so their entire future is at risk.

-What does the upstairs and downstairs relationship look like in modern America?
+What does the relationship between upstairs and downstairs look like in modern America?

 Like Downton Abbey, Behold the Dreamers gives you a close-up view of a wealthy family and those who serve them.
 Told from split perspectives, you’ll see a wealthy Lehman Brothers executive and his driver, an immigrant from Cameroon who is trying to get his permanent green card.